 Endless Wars Between Song and Mongol

 However, only one year later, the Mongol Empire started to invade the Song Empire.

-Each empire occupied half of China and kept fighting, both had won and fail for several times.
+From the year 1235 to 1259, wars between Song and Mongol Empire never stopped; each empire occupied half of China and kept fighting, both had won and failed for several times.

 There were many brave and talented generals on each side, as well as political conspiracies.

-Epic Wars in Protecting the City Xiangyang
+Epic Wars Protecting the City Xiangyang

 Fall of the City Fancheng - Cruel Slaughter and Sacrifices